 By default, when you connect a camera, iOS device or other mobile device to your Mac, Photos’ hot-plug feature kicks in and automatically launches itself so you can start importing your photos from there.

-Thankfully, there’s a setting to stop Photos from auto-opening when a specific device is connected to your computer.
+Thankfully, there’s a setting to stop Photos from automatically opening when a specific device is connected to your computer.
 Additionally, other methods exist to stop the program from launching for all devices connected to your Mac.

 In the tutorial, we’ll be explaining both methods so you can choose to selectively prevent specific or all devices from prompting Photos to open.